I-40 Widening Project in Raleigh

 Acquiring properties via eminent domain is no picnic for the government either, as some cases can cause project delays and become costly.
 The NCDOT makes every effort to minimize the number of homes and businesses affected by its projects, but sometimes this is simply not possible.
 Fortunately, the NCDOT offers relocation assistance for residents and businesses displaced by eminent domain.
 This assistance can come in the form of rent payments, moving costs, storage fees, etc. An eminent domain lawyer can assist you in determining the type of assistance you are qualified to receive.

-Eminent Domain Lawyer in Raleigh
+Contact an Eminent Domain Lawyer in the Raleigh Area

 If your property lies in or near the land needed for the I-40 Widening Project from Southeast Raleigh to Clayton, the NCDOT may acquire it using eminent domain.
 In some cases, you may eligible for more than simply the cost of your land.
 The experienced eminent domain lawyers of Kirk, Kirk, Howell, Cutler & Thomas, LLP will review your case and help you receive just compensation, as well as any related assistance funds in which you are entitled.
 In some cases, you may be eligible for compensation for business losses as well.